-One day in Hamburg is a bit crazy for a city which spreads on 755 km2 (292 sq mi).
+Hamburg in one day might seems a bit crazy for a city which spreads over 755 km2 (292 sq mi).
 I would love to stay longer, but my time was limited, so I knew, I cannot do and see everything.
 I decided to only explore Hamburg from the outside.
 No crazy running for visiting its many museums and churches, theaters and other attractions.

 Hamburg in one day is best to explore on a bike

 Nothing can beat cycling around the center of Hamburg, even more if the weather is nice.
 Take your backpack, camera and enjoy, while northern wind is messing up your hair.
 Cycling in Hamburg is great, because the main attractions can all be reachable in few hours, even though you are not a pro biker.
 There are few roads which have little bit strange markings, but luckily many locals are cyclists and drivers are very tolerant to them.

 Price for renting a bike in Hamburg depends on the company, but let say it is around 13-15 EUR/day.
 Luckily, I was staying in Scandic Hamburg Emporio hotel, which has free rentals up to 4 hours for their guests.